js-entity-repos/core/docs/options.md

 ### Entity
 This is an object that contains all of the entity's properties.
 The word "entity" has been borrowed from [Entity-Relationship Models/Diagrams](https://en.wikipedia.org/wiki/Entity%E2%80%93relationship_model) and has been used instead of the word "model" to avoid confusion with MVC.

-This interface is user-defined hence not contained in this package, the interface below demonstrates what this might look like for a todo entity and extends the Entity interface in this package which contains the `id` property.
+This interface is user-defined hence not contained in this package, the interface below demonstrates what this might look like for a todo entity and extends the [TypeScript Entity interface](../src/types/Entity.ts) defined in this package which contains the `id` property.

 ```ts
 import Entity from '@js-entity-repos/core/dist/types/Entity';